 We have been working our way through a study on the concept of hope.
-You can find the whole series – Hope as an Anchor: Creating a Season of Hope here, once it’s live.
+You can find the whole series – Hope as an Anchor: Creating a Season of Hope here.
 We’re learning what it is, where it comes from, and so much more about where we can find a hope worth having.
 Proverbs 13:12 says that hope deferred makes the heart sick, but a dream fulfilled is a tree of life.
 Today, I want us to look at some stories of hope in the Bible to see if we can find the difference between the kind of hope that can make us heartsick, and the kind of hope that serves as a tree of life.

 Stories of Hope in the Bible – The Woman from Shunem

 There is a beautiful little story tucked into the pages of 2 Kings that I believe demonstrates the unrelenting grace of God.
 It shows how He lavishes His kindness upon us, even though we so often miss the mark, even when we are sincerely trying to follow and honor Him.
 It is the story of a woman who demonstrates the kind of hope I believe so many of us find ourselves trapped in.
 It is a hope that constantly swings back and forth between heartsick disappointment and joyful celebration as the circumstances of our lives lead us from mountaintop to valley and then back again.

 Let’s start by reading her story.
 It is found here in 2 Kings 4:8-37.
 Though I will summarize below, I highly recommend you read it for yourself before moving on.